 SubSystem Requirements Req.
-ID Statement Parent ID EP-010 When in sunlight at 2.5Au, the solar array shall be able to provide 1kW (+0% margin) of EP power and the platform power (+20% margin) EP-020 The battery shall be able provide all of the energy (+20% margin) from launch up until successful solar array deployment and sun pointing, including a safe mode routine EP-030 The power system shall provide a regulated bus 100V to the EP EP-040 The power system shall provide a 28V unregulated to the platform.
+ID Req.
+IDStatement EP-010 When in sunlight at 1.1Au, the solar array shall be able to provide 1.5kW (+0% margin) of EP power and the platform power (+20% margin) EP-020 The battery shall be able to provide all of the energy (+20% margin) from launch up until successful solar array deployment and Sun pointing, including a safe mode routine EP-030 The power system shall provide a regulated bus 100V to the EP EP-040 The power system shall provide a 28V unregulated to the platform.

 SubSystem Requirements Req.
-ID Statement Parent ID EP SS-010 When in sunlight at 2.5Au, the solar array shall be able to provide 25.1W (+20% margin).
-EP SS-020 The battery shall be able provide energy for a safe mode routine.
+ID Statement Parent ID EP SS-010 When in sunlight at 1.1Au, the solar array shall be able to provide 104W (+20% margin).
+EP SS-020 The battery shall be able provide energy (+20% margin) for a safe mode routine.

 To minimise the mass of the solar array Sun pointing is necessary, therefore a 3-axis stabilised spacecraft with 2 wings has been assumed for the baseline design.
-The high efficiency 3G30 cell with the standard CMX 100 $\mu$ m AR coverglass has been selected.
-A low solar array mass calculation factor of 4kg/m has been used to calculate the SA mass.
-This factor based on EDRS-C which used the same cell, has similar area (24.2m) and 2 wings.
+The high efficiency $3G{30}$ cell with the standard CMX 100μ m AR coverglass has been selected.
+A low solar array mass calculation factor of 4kg/m^2 has been used to calculate the SA mass.
 The solar array sizing has considered 2 strings failed, 1% harness loss, 80% effective cell area, and the 3% losses for power conversion (in the PCDU).
-The solar array has been sized with worst case degradation to provide at 2.5Au, 1kW (+0% margin) of EP power and the platform power (+20% margin).
+The solar array has been sized with worst case degradation to provide at 1.1Au, 1.5kW (+0% margin) of EP power and the platform power (+20% margin).

 There are usually only two manufacturers for batteries of this energy, SAFT and ABSL.
 ABSL designs for the same energy are usually lower mass, so it is assumed that ABSL would be selected as the manufacturer.
-For sizing the battery 2 strings failed, 99% efficiency, and 2% capacity fade has been assumed.
+For sizing the battery, 2 strings failed, 99% efficiency, and 2% capacity fade has been assumed.

-For the PCDU, it is assumed that the design would be based on BepiColombo MTM which has characteristics of high power conversion capability, low mass, high efficiency and low power dissipation.
+For the PCDU it is assumed that the design would be based on BepiColombo MTM which has characteristics of high power conversion capability, low mass, high efficiency and low power dissipation.